abertell/game/README.md

 Usage
 -----
-This is a modded version of the html5 client of Exit Path, which supports TAS functionality on Singleplayer and Practice modes.
+This is a modded version of the HTML5 client of Exit Path by @kiootic, which supports TAS functionality on Singleplayer and Practice modes.

 There are 5 mod specific in-game key commands:
 * 1 - Toggle freeze/unfreeze of the game (different from in-game pausing)